-This special report will outline the best strategies for implementing and improving safety training, incentives and discipline, and safety leadership to improve safety culture.
+In this special report, we outline the best strategies for implementing and improving safety training, incentives and discipline, and safety leadership to improve safety culture.
 It will provide the baseline knowledge you need to limit your liability, comply with federal regulations, and drive safety success in your organization for your entire workforce.